 First a strange interview.
 Then its Chinese-language operations went dark.

-- By Isaac Stone FishIsaac Stone Fish is a contributing editor (on sabbatical) at Foreign Policy., Paul MooneyPaul Mooney, a freelance journalist, has been based in Beijing since 1994. , Wang FengWang Feng has worked for the Financial Times as Editor in Chief of FTChinese.com since April 2015.
+- By Isaac Stone FishIsaac Stone Fish is a journalist and senior fellow at the Asia Society’s Center on U.S-China Relations.
+He is on sabbatical from Foreign Policy Magazine., Paul MooneyPaul Mooney, a freelance journalist, has been based in Beijing since 1994. , Wang FengWang Feng has worked for the Financial Times as Editor in Chief of FTChinese.com since April 2015.
 Prior to the FT, he was the editor of scmp.com, the online edition of the South China Morning Post., David SchlesingerDavid Schlesinger is founder of Tripod Advisors and former Chairman of Thomson Reuters China.

 In December 2015, Chinese e-commerce giant Alibaba bought the Hong Kong media group of the South China Morning Post (SCMP), the leading English-language newspaper in the former British colony, where freedom of the press has resisted control by the Chinese Communist Party in Beijing.
 On September 9, the SCMP’s Chinese-language website went dark with little explanation, leading to concerns that censorship might next spread to the newspaper’s English-language coverage.
 Can Alibaba’s founder, Jack Ma, who has strong ties to mainland business interests and to the ruling party, support “objective, balanced and fair” coverage of China and his own business in English only?
 Are Chinese readers and readers of news in Chinese to be deemed second-class citizens, even by the venerable SCMP? —The Editors